AlexMilligan/guardpact/web-app/src/content/docs/privacy.md

 - **First Name & State:** To show public support for the Pact.
 - **Email Address:** To send you important updates.

+## Analytics

+To understand how our site is used and to improve it, we use Google Analytics.
+This service collects anonymous data about your visits, such as which pages you view and how long you stay.
+This information is processed in a way that does not personally identify anyone.
+We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.

 ## What We Don't Do

 - We **do not** sell or rent your personal information to third parties.